sal-medstats/ctru/readme.md

 #### ToDo

 * Very much a work in progress, need to fully understand [Non-Standard Evaluation](http://dplyr.tidyverse.org/articles/programming.html) to get the function working and fully flexible.

+### `regress_ctru()`

+* Include options to set the reference level (via `relevel()`)for each factor variable in a model (something akin to the way `texreg()` handles things).
+* Include ability to bootstrap regression results, particularly important for mixed models where p-values are unreliable due to uncertainty in the degrees of freedom.
+Some leverage to do this via `texreg()` but `stargazer()` is a more flexible tabulating option.
+* Include all results from ITT/PP models, coefficients and CIs, p-values as part fo the returned list which can then be parsed for inclusion in text.